Combined Pre-Supernova Alert System with Kamland and Super-Kamiokande: The Super-Kamiokande experiment

-The detection of low-energy $\bar{\nu}_e$ from pre-SN stars in SK is through IBD interaction, same as in KamLAND.
-However, positrons generated from IBD produce Cherenkov light instead of scintillation light.
-And $\gamma$-rays from neutron capture are detected mainly by Compton scattering electrons, producing Cherenkov light.
-In SK-Gd, the majority of thermal neutron capture will be on Gd because of the overwhelmingly large neutron capture cross section: while the capture cross section in hydrogen is only 0.3~barns, the average effective cross section in Gd is 49,000~barns.
+Low-energy $\bar{\nu}_e$ from pre-SN stars are detected in SK via IBD, similarly to KamLAND.
+However, positrons generated from IBD produce Cherenkov radiation instead of scintillation light, and $\gamma$-rays from neutron capture are detected mainly by Compton scattering electrons, producing Cherenkov radiation.
+In SK-Gd, the majority of thermal neutron captures occur on Gd due to its significantly higher neutron capture cross-section.
+Specifically, while hydrogen has a capture cross-section of only 0.3~barns, Gd's effective cross-section averages 49,000~barns.
 The largest contributions for the neutron capture come from the isotopes ${}^{157}$Gd and ${}^{155}$Gd \citep{Super-Kamiokande:2021the}.
-The $\gamma$-ray cascade produced by the thermal neutron capture on Gd (nGd) has a higher energy than the single $\gamma$-ray produced by capture on hydrogen, therefore many more photons are detected.
-The energy of the cascade is around 8\,MeV.
+The resulting $\gamma$-ray cascade from neutron captures on Gd (nGd) releases more energy—approximately 8\,MeV—compared to captures on hydrogen, leading to a greater photon yield.
 In the first phase of SK-Gd (July 2020-March 2022), which corresponded to a concentration of $0.01\%$ Gd by mass, approximately $50\%$ of neutron captures were on Gd.
 For the current phase with $0.03\%$ Gd by mass (since July 2022), the neutron capture efficiency is approximately $75\%$.